 While a variety of factors — including human behaviors, wind levels, vegetation, humidity levels, and more — contribute to the likelihood of wildfires, the impact of climate change is becoming increasingly apparent.

-It’s a fact that six of California's largest fires in history ignited this year in 2020, and the damage and toxic smoke exposure extended far beyond state lines.
+It’s a fact that six of California's largest fires in history ignited in 2020, and the damage and toxic smoke exposure extended far beyond state lines.

-The massive August Complex fire this year also developed to become the largest fire in the state's history, period:
+The massive August Complex fire in 2020 also developed to become the largest fire in the state's history, period:

-Before these record-breaking wildfires, scientists were already grabbing headlines in 2019 by stating that wildfires in California had become 500 percent larger since 1972 as a result of climate change.
+Before these record-breaking wildfires, scientists were already grabbing headlines in 2019 by stating that wildfires in California had become 500% larger since 1972 as a result of climate change.

 These trends aren’t unique to the U.S: